 Florence Thompson is shown in Oct.
 10, 1978, during an interview with Modesto Bee reporter Emmett Corrigan.
 Acting on a tip, Corrigan found her at Modesto Mobile Village.
 THE MODESTO BEE

-Dorothea Lange had died in 1965, apparently without knowing Thompson’s name.
+Dorothea Lange had died in 1965, apparently without knowing Thompson’s name or history.

 Once you know this, you will for ever see the thumb, even in the modified image.
 Not an issue at all for me, but Photoshop ethics, anyone?
 I believe that this is acceptable, as the thumb doesn’t change the ‘story’ either way., making it more or less accurate, more or less believable.